spgreen/eduroam-freeradius-docker/files/eapol/README.md

         ># ./test.sh testuser@<yourdomain.tld> <password> <1 or 2>

-        NOTE:   The number 1 after the password configures test.sh to send the request though your first eduroam FLR.
-                The number 2 will do the same but request will be sent to the second FLR instead.
+        NOTE:   The number 1 after the password configures test.sh to send the request though your first eduroam FLR The number 2 will do the same but request will be sent to the second FLR instead

         Example: